-Assessments are regularly moderated by the RE Coordinator and by all staff during timetabled staff meetings.
+Assessments are regularly moderated by the RE subject leader and by all staff during timetabled staff meetings.
 In additional to this RE work is moderated at Trust meetings and at Diocesan level with other RE Coordinators in the Nottingham Diocese.
 Regular advice from the diocesan Education Advisor is sought to assist with moderation.
 Progress against the end of year expectations are entered by class teachers onto the pupil progress forms.
 The subject leader then analyses attainment and progress at whole class and group level.
 This information is then used to inform action planning.
 RE is reported formally to parents in the whole school reports which go out to parents 3 times a year and staff are responsible for providing assessment information at pupil progress meetings 3 times a year.
+An analysis of summative data is provided by the subject leader 3 times a year for the SLT team and presented to all staff.